 CollaboratorsLuis Enrique Alvarez, Eder Ferreira, Francisco Dorado

-From the architect.
+Text description provided by the architects.
 Located in the south of Veracruz City in Mexico, the Pavilion – S is an annex of an existing dwelling house that has the intention to accommodate different complementary uses as a multifunctional space.

 In terms of design, the architectural concept is originated from the idea of INSERTION to an existing contained space with typological and natural default conditions.